ohidulalam66/ohidulalam66/README.md

 ![Mohammad Ohidul Alam](https://pbs.twimg.com/profile_banners/1198875818824351744/1637134115/600x200)
 # Hi there 👋, I'm Mohammad Ohidul Alam😊
-#### A passionate junior web developer from Bangladesh
+### A Passionate Web Developer From Bangladesh

 I'm Mohammad Ohidul Alam from Bangladesh, and I work in web development.
-I really enjoy working as well as learning languages and frameworks like JS, feedback.
-Also, I have ideas about Bootstrap, React Bootstrap, Tailwind CSS, and Material UI about my design.
+I really enjoy working as well as learning languages and frameworks like JS, React JS.
+Also, I have ideas about Bootstrap, React Bootstrap, Tailwind CSS, and Material UI about my Design.
 Node JS, Express, and MongoDB also have ideas about the backend.
 Lastly, I like to code.🌭
 This is my hobby.😍